 What makes things more difficult for government IT professionals is that traffic spikes are often caused by events and announcements out of their control.
 It’s impractical, labor-intensive, and expensive to have a website that can handle over 200 million daily users when the average daily traffic is less than half that.
 But legislative changes, world events, and big announcements can unexpectedly drive citizens to public sector websites, causing them to crash when they’re at their most visible.

 RELATED: Prevent Government Website Crashes By Controlling Traffic

 Those hosting public sector websites need to understand their website capacity and bottlenecks by load testing their site before it goes live or major announcements are made.
 Doing this ahead of time, and implementing a traffic management system, can prevent frustrated citizens, wasted resources, and public outrage.

 Queue-it has spent ten years in the business of creating online reliability.
 We work behind-the-scenes to keep the lights on for some of the world’s biggest companies.
-And throughout the pandemic, we’ve been working with the public sector to help them keep pace with the shift to digital.
+And throughout the pandemic, we worked with the public sector to help them keep pace with the fast shift to digital.

 We worked with the Tokyo Metropolitan Government to run vaccination registrations in the world’s largest city, ensuring the website stayed operational in the face of hundreds of thousands of users.

 Now it's unthinkable to launch a booking site without Queue-it.

 Masanobu Tenjin, Director for Digital Shift Promotion, Tokyo Metropolitan Government's Bureau of Digital Service